Police recover gun used to kill journalist Lyra McKee

 The Hammerli X-Esse .22 pistol and a bomb were found during searches in the Ballymagroarty area of the city last week.

-Investigators believe the weapon may have been stolen some time ago and used a number of times prior to her murder in Londonderry in April 2019.
+Investigators believe the weapon may have been stolen some time ago and used a number of times prior to her murder in Derry in April 2019.

 The PSNI has said video footage of the shooting shows the gun jamming after two shots were fired, and the gunman unjamming it before firing further shots.